 The Civil Service is committed to championing the development of an inclusive and diverse workforce that reflects modern Ireland and the people we serve.
-It is recognised that members of the Traveller and Roma communities have traditionally been underrepresented in
+It is recognised that members of the Traveller and Roma communities have traditionally been underrepresented in workplaces, including in the civil service.

 The Civil Service is starting a 12-month placement programme aimed uniquely at Traveller and Roma Communities.
 Roles at Clerical Officer and Executive Officer will be available across multiple Civil Service Departments nationwide.